kristoff-it/superhtml/README.md

 - `src/cli/`
 - `src/html/`

-In particular, you will care about `src/html/Tokenizer.zig` and `src/html/Ast.zig`.
+In particular, you will care about the source files under `src/html`.

-You can run `zig test src/html/Ast.zig` to run parser unit tests without needing to worry the rest of the project.
+You can invoke `zig build test` to run all unit tests.

-Running `zig build` will compile the Super CLI tool, allowing you to also then test the LSP behavior directly from your favorite editor.
+Running `zig build` will compile the SuperHTML CLI tool, allowing you to also then test the LSP behavior directly from your favorite editor.

+For testing within VSCode:
+1. Run `zig build wasm -p src/editors/vscode/wasm`
+2. Open `src/editors/vscode` in VSCode
+3. Start debugging.

-The LSP will log in your cache directory so you can `tail -f ~/.cache/super/super.log` to see what happens with the LSP.
+Debug builds will produce logs in your cache directory so you can `tail -f ~/.cache/superhtml.log`.